 The program promotes growth in personal experience, artistic self-expression, and stimulates exploration of the role of the arts in society.
 As a result of the historical, interpretive, and creative components of the Fine Arts program, students are personally challenged to achieve proficiency in their chosen area and appreciation for the creations and presentations of other artists.
 The Art area also offers an advanced degree, a Master of Arts in Art.
-Entrance into the Music/Performance Track requires an audition.
-There are no prerequisites to enter the Fine Arts Major Tracks of Art, Music/General and Theater.
+There are no prerequisites to enter the Fine Arts Major Tracks of Art, Music and Theater.